bisonliao/readpaper/ICM.md

         # ===================== compute the intrinsic rewards ===================== #
         # prepare the data samples
         obs = th.as_tensor(self.buffer.observations)
-        # get the new observations
+        # get the new observations，其实是next_obs
         new_obs = obs.clone()
         new_obs[:-1] = obs[1:]
         new_obs[-1] = th.as_tensor(self.locals["new_obs"])